 A customer focused business ethos is a proven method to increase the chances of a sustainable and profitable future.
 The marketing planning process is at the heart of any truly marketing orientated company, and ensures the customer is at the centre of all key decisions.

-The plan is a detailed written document which can be used to promote a single product, of form the annual business strategy.
+The marketing plan is a detailed written document which can be used to promote a single product, of form the annual business strategy.
 We have split the marketing plan into three steps, which are easy to follow and equally relevant to both small and large businesses.

 The marketing planning process is summarised in the diagram below